Islamabad Pakistan Travel Guide

 Pakistan Monument & Museum: The monument's opening flower petals symbolize national unity.
 The adjacent museum chronicles Pakistan's history, culture, and struggle for independence.

-Plan your visits to avoid peak hours for a more pleasant experience.
+Plan your visits to avoid peak hours for a more enjoyable experience.

 UNESCO World Heritage Site, ancient Gandhara civilization ruins, including Buddhist monasteries, stupas, and ancient cities.